TejaishwaryaGagadam/CiPSINet/README.md

 # CiPSINet
-Supporting code and available data for CiPSI and CiPSINet
+Supporting code and available data for CiPSI and CiPSINet.
+Figures are shown below.

 ![](figures/Fig1.png)